Best WordPress Plugins to Use in 2026

 Thanks to the scheduled backups feature, UpdraftPlus is pretty much a set-and-forget plugin.

 The free version can upload backups to popular cloud storage platforms like Dropbox and Google Drive.
-UpdraftPlus premium plans start from $70 per year and offer a number of additional backup destinations and extra features.
+UpdraftPlus premium plans start at $70 per year and offer a number of additional backup destinations and extra features.

 6. WooCommerce